PolyPlugins/PSR4-WordPress-Plugin-Boilerplate/README.md

 **Note**: This is still a work in progress.

 **Bugs**:
 We are currently aware of the unexpected output on plugin activation and are working on a fix.
-We are also still cleaning up references to public which is now called frontend due to it causing conflicts with namespacing.

 Original WordPress Plugin Boilerplate Readme